-- 1) Approve programming \$25 million of 2009 Measure A Western County Regional Arterial (MARA) funds for the city of Jurupa Valley's Jurupa Road Grade Separation project; - 2) Approve Agreement No. 21-72-121-00 between the Commission and the County of Riverside (County) as the lead agency for the programming of \$25 million of MARA for the construction phase of the Jurupa Road Grade Separation project; - 3) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement; and - 4) Forward to the Commission for final action.
+- 1) Approve programming \$25 million of 2009 Measure A Western County Regional Arterial (MARA) funds for the city of Jurupa Valley's Jurupa Road Grade Separation project; - 2) Approve Agreement No. 21-72-121-00 between the Commission and the County of Riverside (County) as the lead agency for the programming of \$25 million of MARA for the construction phase of the Jurupa Road Grade Separation project; and - 3) Authorize the Chair or Executive Director, pursuant to legal counsel review, to finalize and execute the agreement.